 - When the delivery is validated, stock quantities decrease

-- When the invoice is posted in perpetual mode, the COGS entry is created and revenue is recognised
+- In perpetual mode, the COGS entry is created when the invoice is posted

 - In periodic mode, the cost impact is captured in the period end closing entry